Bending Beam Load Cell Basics

 MB MINI BEAM LOAD CELL

-The Interface Model MB is a miniature beam load cell used in test machines and a variety of low capacity applications.
+The Interface Model MB is a miniature beam load cell used in test machines and various low-capacity applications.

 • Standard Capacities are 5 to 250 lbf (22.2 N to 1.11 kN)